qdzlug/oxide-slurm/ansible/README.md

 # Slurm Cluster Setup with Ansible

-This project uses Ansible to deploy and configure a Slurm cluster with a shared NFS-based package distribution system.
+This project uses Ansible to deploy and configure a Slurm cluster with a shared NFS-based data location.
 It is designed to set up both head (controller) and compute nodes, manage user/group configuration, distribute the Munge key, build and install Slurm, and verify that the cluster is operational.

 ## Directory Structure